AMAZAKE

 USE

-Try blending the finished amazake with water for a sweetened milk alternative or using it in as a sweetener replacement in baked goods.
+Try blending the finished amazake with water for a sweetened milk alternative for a delicious beverage (warm or cold).
+Try using it as a sweetener replacement in baked goods.
 The general rule of thumb is to use 1/4 cup of thick amazake for each tablespoon of sweetener in the recipe.
 If you are replacing a dried sweetener like cane sugar, don't forget to remove about 3 tablespoons of liquid from the recipe to account for the extra moisture.

 Recipe and photos by Julia Street.